-Judo is one of the martial arts requiring physical and mental focus.
-It can be both a competitive and a recreational sport where players attempt to takedown or throw their opponents and pin them to the ground or force them to submit.
+Judo is one of the martial arts that requires physical and mental focus.
+It can be both a competitive and a recreational sport where players attempt to take down or throw their opponents to the ground and then pin them or force them to submit by armlock or strangle.

-Derived from the study of jiu-jitsu, Jigaro Kano created judo as a martial art used for self-defence in 1882.
-JudoScotland are recognised national governing body for the Olympic sport of Judo.
+Derived from the study of jiu-jitsu, Jigaro Kano created judo as a martial art used for self-defense in 1882.
+JudoScotland is recognised national governing body for the Olympic sport of Judo.

 Judo can be practiced at the Movement Park facility.

 How to play

 Judo will be practiced with an instructor that will teach the proper moves, throws and how to break a fall.
 Judo sessions are available for ages and levels